PGZ-95

 The PGZ-95 (95式自行高射炮; pinyin: 95 shi zixing gaoshepao, Type 95 self-propelled anti-aircraft artillery) is a Chinese self-propelled anti-aircraft vehicle.
 It is armed with four 25 mm caliber cannons and optionally four fire-and-forget QW-2 infrared homing missiles.
 It was first displayed publicly at the Beijing Military Parade in 1999.
 Earlier in development the system was designated Type 90-II and Type 90-III.

 Design

 Detail of the turret.
-Note the missiles in position above the guns.
+Note the four FN-6 missiles in position above the 25mm guns.

 The vehicle uses a tracked armored chassis with six road wheels, a drive sprocket, an idler and three return rollers on each side.
 The vehicle has a crew of three: driver, commander, and gunner.
 The engine is located at the front of vehicle, with the driver sitting on the left side.
 The driver is provided with a hatch and three vision blocks for visibility when buttoned up.
 Behind the driver sits the commander, who is provided with a raised hatch, also fitted with three vision blocks.
 Towards the rear of the hull is the large powered one-man turret.
 A door to the weapon control station is located in the rear of the hull.